Join a professional network of over 300 member organisations to:

 and strategic direction

-Comprehensive evidence to support members in meeting the national and local priorities outlined in the 2017-19 nine ‘must dos’.
+Access comprehensive evidence to support members in meeting the challenges and opportunities of the Long Term Plan.

 Identify service improvement opportunities